AljoschaMeyer/bamboo/ranges.md

 Arbitrary subsets instead of ranges could not be expressed concisely.
 While there are some fun ways of compressing them (e.g. [finite state automata](https://en.wikipedia.org/wiki/Deterministic_acyclic_finite_state_automaton) or [roaring bitmaps](http://www.roaringbitmap.org/)), the overall space requirement stays in O(n), whereas ranges have size O(1) (except for the set of forbidden sequence numbers, but these are expected to be used rarely).

 There is no way to specify forbidden hashes, only forbidden sequence numbers.
 The idea is that in general only a very small portion of a log would be explictly excluded from replication.
 If you disagreed with the majority of a log, why would you replicate it in the first place?
 Over a large number of different logs, you might still aquire a large set of forbidden payload hashes.
-When defining a range over an unknown log, attaching the hashes of all of these would be feasable.
+When defining a range over an unknown log, attaching the hashes of all of these would not be feasable.
 And if you did already know that the log contained a forbidden payload, then you could also address it efficiently via its sequence number.

 The ability to express ranges such as "the newest 100 entries" is another deliberate omission.
 Such a range would lose some helpful properties: it would refer to different, not monotonically growing sets of entries at different points in time (i.e. at different lengths of the log).
 When this kind of best-effort data fetching is required, there a couple of alternatives: A sparse, open range starting at 1 can be used to obtain the length of the log, and then a proper starting point for a second range can be computed from that length.
 Or the length of the log replica at the other endpoint could be exchanged a priori.
 Finally, it might be worth designing the application such that a sparse range actually satisfies the request, e.g. by bundling important data in the sparse entries.